rook2pawn/node-treelib/README.md

 	> {depth: 2, validPath: [ 'a', 'b' ] }

-checkPath returns how far it could walk down the tree.
+checkPath takes a path in the form of a string or array and returns how far it could walk down the tree.

 .show()
 -------